ysthakur/gen-completions/README.md

 [![Latest version](https://img.shields.io/crates/v/man-completions.svg)](https://crates.io/crates/man-completions)
 [![License](https://img.shields.io/crates/l/man-completions.svg)](./LICENSE.md)

-This is an unfinished project to parse manpages to get completions for Zsh, and other shells.
+This is an unfinished project to parse manpages to get completions for Zsh, Bash, Nushell, and other shells.
+Currently, only Zsh files get generated.
+Bash is in progress, and I'll try to add Nu soon.

 Also generates JSON files, in case your shell isn't supported, so you can process it and generate completions yourself.

+For examples of the kinds of files this generates, look at the [tests folder](./tests/resources/expected/).

-Detects subcommands (very basic): If a manpage is named `foo-bar`, that's detect as the subcommand `foo bar`.
+Detects subcommands (very basic): If a manpage is named `foo-bar`, that's detected as the subcommand `foo bar`.

 Ported from [Fish's completions script](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py)